KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

-without passing arguments to the constructor, you can make your default constructor *protected*, so it can only be used by the reflection code that builds the machine language spec, and not by anyone else.
+without passing arguments to the constructor, you can make your default constructor *protected*, so it can only be used by the reflection code that builds the machine language spec, and not by "normal" code.

 (Note that if your Opcode has no constructor at all, that works too, as C# makes a default constructor for you when you